nish4596/Liver-Patient-Prediction/README.md

 Columns:

-Age of the patient
+- Age of the patient
-Gender of the patient
+- Gender of the patient
-Total Bilirubin
+- Total Bilirubin
-Direct Bilirubin
+- Direct Bilirubin
-Alkaline Phosphotase
+- Alkaline Phosphotase
-Alamine Aminotransferase
+- Alamine Aminotransferase
-Aspartate Aminotransferase
+- Aspartate Aminotransferase
-Total Protiens
+- Total Protiens
-Albumin
+- Albumin
-Albumin and Globulin Ratio
+- Albumin and Globulin Ratio
-Dataset: field used to split the data into two sets (patient with liver disease, or no disease)
+- Dataset: field used to split the data into two sets (patient with liver disease, or no disease)

+## Models
+Built 7 classification models and evaluated their performances.
+Finally selected the Random Classifier as the final model since it had better performance in terms of Balanced Accuracy score, Recall and AUC.